-- Set up 16 older people's groups in northern Uganda.
-Older members use the groups to find out their rights and entitlements and then lobby local authorities to ensure they get them.
+- set up 16 older people's groups in northern Uganda, with older members using the groups to find out their rights and entitlements, and then lobby local authorities to ensure they get them

-- Set up a civil society group on social protection which includes older people: This has created a foundation for them to press their district authorities for social benefits.
+- established a civil society group on social protection to create a foundation for them to press their district authorities for social benefits.

 - Strengthening our older people's groups' work in all the districts where we work.